GollumArain/tars/content/about.md

 [Map Link/Google Profile](https://maps.app.goo.gl/aYhR8URgtVkzePm8A)

-7.
-I can't thank Cell Sanctuary enough for rescuing my cracked screen!
-The skilled technicians worked their magic, restoring my phone to its former glory.
-The staff was incredibly friendly and patient, answering all my questions with a smile.
-I wholeheartedly give them 5 stars for their exceptional service and expertise.

-8.
-5 stars!
-My phone screen was cracked and I needed it fixed ASAP.
-Cell Sanctuary had the part in stock and replaced it in less than an hour.
-The staff was friendly and helpful, and the price was reasonable.
-I would definitely recommend Cell Sanctuary to anyone who needs their phone screen repaired.

-9.
-Lost all my data.
-Thought i was never getting it back.
-Went to Cell Sanctuary.
-They saved the day!
-5 stars, would recommend.

 10.
-Yoda @Cell Sanctuary is an absolute savior!
+Loki @Cell Sanctuary is an absolute savior!
 He worked tirelessly to recover my lost data, going the extra mile to ensure every precious file was retrieved.
 His expertise and dedication deserve a solid 5-star rating.

 11.
 Amazing service!
 They recovered all my lost data.